victorgarciaesgi/regle/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a reproduction link or repo

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or recordings to help explain your problem.